Alevi history: The emergence of a new Bektashi identity

 Bektashi identity may have been adopted to this end, since the Bektashis were technically Sunni and tolerated by the court.
-After the 1826 disbanding of the Janissary Corps, the now-proscribed Bektashi order began to meet underground, like the Alevis.
+After the 1826 disbanding of the Janissary Corps, the now-proscribed Bektashi order began to meet underground.
 Adherents of the two groups blurred together to some extent.
 In the years before and during World War I the Çelebi family, one of two leadership groups associated with the shrine of Haji Bektash, attempted to extend its authority to the village Bektashi (Alevi) dedes, whose own hierarchy was in disarray.
 Some Alevi groups accepted this Bektashi authority, while others did not.

-Turkish Republic period – Modern history
+Turkish Republic period

-Rural Alevis were marginalised and discriminated against in the Ottoman Empire, although the official Bektashiya order enjoyed a privileged role through its close association with the Janissary professional military corps.
-In 1826 Sultan Mahmud II massacred the Janissaries and suppressed the Bektashi order.
-Yet Bektashi secret circles remained extremely active, Bektashis becoming progressive, anticlerical, and liberal, viewed suspiciously by the authorities and cooperating with others hostile to the establishment such as Freemasons and Young Turks.
-Until 1925 it was estimated that 10 to 20 percent of Turkey's adult male population were still members of the Bektashiya.
+Rural Alevis were marginalised and discriminated against in the Ottoman Empire, although the official Bektashi order enjoyed a privileged role through its close association with the Janissary professional military corps.
+After their disbandment, Bektashi secret circles remained extremely active, Bektashis becoming progressive, anticlerical, and liberal, viewed suspiciously by the authorities and cooperating with others hostile to the establishment such as Freemasons and Young Turks.
+Until 1925 it was estimated that 10 to 20 percent of Turkey's adult male population were still members of the Bektashi.
+In 1930, a law was drafted by Atatürk to secularize the population which banned all religious lodges.
+After that time, Bektashi World Center was founded in Albania.
+Under The Adnan Menderes Government Administration, the Hacıbektaş centre was restored and reopened in 1964 as a museum, with annual celebrations in August for tourists in memory of the Saint.